LmanTW/Light-Framework/Documents/03-API/02-Core.md

 > return `<undefined | ((element: HTMLElement, value: string) => any)>` (The callback of the attribute)

 # UnitManager
+UnitManager is a module used to manage all the custom style units within the component.

 ## createUnit()
 ```ts